herberthenrique/herberthenrique/README.md

 ### Hi there 👋, my name is Herbert!

-- I'm currently working on @sumup 🔭
+- I'm currently working as Engineering Manager at [@sumup](http://sumup.com/careers) 💳
 - I’m currently learning Rust and Kotlin 🌱
-- Ask me about React, Javascript, Typescript, GoLang 💬
+- Ask me about React, Javascript, Typescript, NextJS or GoLang 💬
 - How to reach me: https://herberthenrique.com 📫
 - Pronouns: he/him